jlaso/ssh-socket/README.md

 Remember to enable WebSharing if you are using a MAC OSx

-you can test this component launching the server:
+you can test this component with the demo included,

+firstly, launching the server:

 ```
 php src/server.php
 ```

-and in other tab
+and in another tab
 ```
 php -S localhost 8081
 ```